calvinkafaiyuen/JShell/README.md

 # JShell
 A mock Bash shell written in Java

-The project was developed within a team of 4 using the agile software development methodology.
+The project was developed within a team of four using the agile software development methodology.
 Object-oriented principles were followed during the devlopment process.

 Testing was done with JUnit and version control was done with SVN.